 Every time I made this recipe, it is a big hit with family and friends.
 When I was a young mother and had less money, I used to made this recipe using lean ground beef.
 My children loved it this way.

-This delicious Beef Stroganoff recipe was shared with my by Karen Calanchini, Food Stylist and Photographer, of Redding, CA.
+This delicious recipe was shared with me by Karen Calanchini, Food Stylist and Photographer, of Redding, CA.